Digitisation of the HTA A and B forms

-The digitisation of the HTA B form began in late 2018 with training being rolled out during the early part of 2019.
-Training workshops have been held in every transplant centre in the UK.
-The first transplant centre went live during January 2019 successfully submitting their digital HTA B Forms into ODT Hub Information Services.
+As part of the ODT Hub Programme, the digitisation of the HTA B form (the form transplant surgeons must complete for every organ they transplant) began in late 2018 with training being rolled out during the early part of 2019.
+Training workshops were held in every transplant centre in the UK, with the first transplant centre going live during January 2019.

 Time-saving and safety-focused benefits

 The new digital form features several drop down menus and search functions which will make it quicker to provide information.
-Validation fields will ensure the form is fully completed before submission.
-This will reduce the time spent chasing missing or illegible information and reduce the need for us to disturb our already busy transplant centre colleagues.
+Validation fields ensure the form is fully completed before submission; this has reduced the time spent chasing missing or illegible information and reduces the need for us to disturb our already busy transplant centre colleagues.

-Timely submission of the form will enable us to remove patients from the waiting list sooner which in turn will help to stop transplant teams receiving calls for patients that have already received a transplant.
+Timely submission of the form enables us to remove patients from the waiting list sooner which in turn helps to stop transplant teams receiving calls for patients that have already received a transplant.

-This new digital HTA B form and submission process will reduce the overall time spent completing the form/s and help our ODT Hub teams support more donors and recipients.
+This new digital HTA B form and submission process has reduced the overall time spent completing the form/s and helps our ODT Hub teams support more donors and recipients.

 To date 28 of our 31 Transplant Centres are now using the new digital form with over 3000 digital forms submitted since the introduction.